nishudit/8-Bit-ALU/README.md

 ## Usage

-1. Clone the repository or download the Verilog file (`AdderSubtractor.v`).
+1. Clone the repository or download the Verilog file (`subtractor.v`).

-2. Include the `AdderSubtractor.v` file in your Verilog project.
+2. Include the `subtractor.v` file in your Verilog project.

-3. Instantiate the `AdderSubtractor` module in your design:
+3. Instantiate the `subtractor` module in your design:

    ```verilog
    AdderSubtractor addsub (